Dietetic Internship Program

 Prior to beginning the fall rotation, successful completion or evidence showing successful completion of a graduate writing course must be documented.
 This can be accomplished by:

-- Taking the NTN 610 Scholarly Writing for Nutrition Professionals, 5 weeks (online), 3 credit hours.
+1. Taking the Murray State University, NTN 610 Research and Writing for Nutrition Professionals, 5 weeks (online), 3 credit hours.

-- Each intern is assigned to one of ten supervised practice sites in Kentucky and Tennessee.
+- Each intern is assigned to one of twelve supervised practice sites in Kentucky, Indiana, and/or Tennessee.
+Once students are selected to Murray State's internship, they are able to rank their supervised training site preferences.
 Although student preference is considered, placement at a requested practice site cannot be guaranteed.

 - After orientation to the internship program on Murray State University's campus, students begin supervised practice at the assigned facility.
 Approximately 40 hours of supervised practice are completed per week.
 Distance education components are used to deliver internet-based instruction.
 Use of a personal computer with internet connection is required for the completion of distance learning activities.

-- Twenty-three hours of graduate credit are earned during the internship program.
+- Twenty-four hours of graduate credit are earned during the internship program.
+Graduate courses are provided online.
 Students wishing to pursue the Master's degree must pass the Registration Examination for Dietitians before continuing with graduate studies.

 Internship Program Schedule of Courses